bSchnepp/pantheon/README.md

 A microkernel based OS for aarch64 machines

 ## Why?
-Operating system code is one of the most fun areas to work with!
+Operating systems tend to be one of the most fun and exiciting areas to work with: lots of ideas can be explored here with wide-ranging effects on what a given computing platform can do.
-I've been fascinated with alternative designs to the traditional monolithic, *NIX-like architecture for a while now.
-As it turns out, there are a lot of different designs that radically depart from *NIX design and manage to better handle certain problems!
+Being inspired by some of the developments of cutting-edge microkernel operating systems, most of which radically depart from UNIX-style design, it would be worthwhile to try them out, and experiment with a platform of my own.

 Something really fascinating is being able to put GPU drivers and other ASIC drivers entirely in userspace, and still achieve good performance out of them.
-A really interesting challenge is dealing with the case of a device with three distinct displays where a process draws on all of them: each process to draw on all of them must have a minimum of 4 context switches per screen to handle drawing (proc --> gpu --> kernel --> proc), with 2 framebuffers each, meaning there would be 24 context switches, and these need to be done 60 times per second at a minimum, or a budget of at most about 700 microseconds to do work at each stage.
+A really interesting challenge is finding efficient ways to control peripherals like a display controller or other graphics accelerator safely in userspace, while avoiding context switches as much as possible.
+Likewise, many of the services traditionally associated with the kernel itself could equivalently be expressed through small userspace servers using RPCs to communicate with each other: this drags in the entire field of network operating systems and other distributed systems theory in, which is something I find fascinating.

-If the system can be carefully architected, perhaps these context switches can be mitigated, or can simply be made fast enough to not matter.
+## IPC Design
-Because of this, I believe it would be a wonderful excercise to simply try to create something vaguely inspired by these, aiming to solve many of the same problems, through being different in some ways I think are important.
+The main method of communication between processes is a Port, which requires use of a thread-local area for each thread issuing system calls, where the kernel does not typically have to validate any of the data on the fast path to be structured in any particular way.
+A message is typically structured by having a small header, a description of kernel-validated and enforced handles, and then data to be sent between processes: if no handles are bundled, then only the header has to be correct, which will be enforced by the kernel anyway to designate boundaries and size limits and other data for the message.
+These get transferred into the thread local area for the other process, which can access and manipulate the data accordingly: specific formats for accessing handles inside the IPC messages are yet to be done, but this scheme is complete enough to at least transfer data between two known programs.

 ## Goals to solve
 There's a couple of things that would be nice to focus on: